Highest Weight Varieties and Narayana Numbers: Abstract

 \section{Abstract}

 We compute the Hilbert series of the coordinate ring of some highest weight varieties.
-We also explain why Narayana numbers (and their generalizations) appear naturally in the numerator of the Hilbert series of the coordinate ring of complex grassmanian $Gr(d,n+d+1)$ and of the minimal nilpotent adjoint orbit in $\mathfrak{sl}_\mathrm{n+1}(\mathbb{C})$.
+We also explain why Narayana numbers (and their generalizations) appear naturally in the numerator of the Hilbert series of the homogeneous coordinate ring of the Grassmannian $Gr(d,n+d+1)$ and of the minimal nilpotent adjoint orbit in $\mathfrak{sl}_\mathrm{n+1}(\mathbb{C})$.